St Andrews: Botanic Garden

 The St Andrews Botanic Garden is an 18-acre botanical garden in the Canongate suburb to the south of the town.
 It contains more than 8000 species of native and exotic plants.
 These are laid out in zones of woodland, meadow, shrubbery, herbaceous bedding, a large rockery and a series of ponds.
 There are also vegetable and herb gardens, and several large greenhouses, one of which contains a butterfly house.
 There is an entrance fee for most visitors with some exceptions (e.g. juniors, students or faculties of the University of St Andrews).

 Aquarium

 The St Andrews Aquarium is located on the cliff foot of the Scores overlooking West Sands.
-As well as the many fish species on display, there are also penguins and meerkats.
+The family-owned establishment features a variety of tropical and native fish species, alongside penguins, marmosets, meerkats, and seals, which have multiple daily feeding sessions.

 International relations

 As of St. Andrew's Day 2015, the town is formally twinned with the French medieval town of Loches, with which it had previously shared a cultural exchange for over two decades.